 \section{Laser beam diffraction and frequency upconversion}

 Since the pair generation rate is proportional to the laser amplitude, the pairs are dominantly created near the peak laser field.
-The strong laser field thus drives pairs into oscillation immediately after they are generated.
-Transverse current is induced from the pair oscillation which radiates electromagnetic fields.
+The strong laser field thus drives the pairs into oscillation immediately after they are generated.
+The induced transverse current radiates electromagnetic fields.
 With non-negligible pair density, the radiation could reach a detectable level to reveal the pair dynamics.
 When the pair density reaches near the critical density, the radiation becomes strongly coupled to the input laser, causing a quantitative upshift of the laser frequency.
 Measuring the change of laser frequency allows us to unambiguously probe the collective pair plasma effects.

-For a given input laser, the amount of laser blue shift reveals the plasma frequency of the pairs.
 Macroscopically, laser frequency upshift arises from non-adiabatic change of index of refraction, which determines the phase velocity of light.
 Suddenly created pairs reduces the index of refraction thereby increasing the laser phase velocity.
-It corresponds to increased local laser wave oscillation in the region of pairs and hence upshift of laser frequency.
+It corresponds to an increased rate of local laser phase oscillation and thus an upshift of laser frequency.